CuriousCI/software-engineering/software-engineering.typ

 == VDM (Vienna Development Method)

+_"The Vienna Development Method (VDM) is one of the longest established model-oriented formal methods for the development of computer-based systems and software.
+It consists of a group of mathematically well-founded languages and tools for expressing and analyzing system models during early design stages, before expensive implementation commitments are made.
+The construction and analysis of the model help to identify areas of incompleteness or ambiguity in informal system specifications, and provide some level of confidence that a valid implementation will have key properties, especially those of safety or security.
+VDM has a strong record of industrial application, in many cases by practitioners who are not specialists in the underlying formalism or logic.
+Experience with the method suggests that the effort expended on formal modeling and analysis can be recovered in reduced rework costs arising from design errors."_ @vdm-overture

 === It's cool, I promise

 - Alloy?
 Maybe it's a good alternative, haven't tried it enough
+- VDM is basically OCL (Object Constraint Language) but better.

 === VDM++ to design valid UMLs